fetchadd/fetchadd/content/blogs/the_old_man_and_the_sea.md

 +++
 title = "The Old Man and the Sea" description = "The Old Man and the Sea is a short novel written by the American author Ernest Hemingway in 1951 in Cuba, and published in 1952.[1]
 It was the last major work of fiction by Hemingway that was published during his lifetime.
-One of his most famous works, it tells the story of Santiago, an aging Cuban fisherman who struggles with a giant marlin far out in the Gulf Stream off the coast of Cuba" date = 2018-08-19 in_search_index = true
+One of his most famous works, it tells the story of Santiago" date = 2018-08-19 in_search_index = true
 [taxonomies]